frigg/frigg.github.io/docs/preview/index.md

 ---

 Preview makes it possible to deploy live versions of your pull-requests.
-It makes it possible to run your application within an docker container.
+It enables you to run your application within an docker container and use just as if you deployed it yourself.
+It makes evaluation of pull-requests on web application a charm.

 ### Setup